MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/system-requirements/minimum-hardware-recommendations.md

 >Applies To: System Center 2016

-Use this information to evaluate if your hardware environment is ready to support the installation of or upgrade to System Center 2016 Technical Preview.
+Use this information to evaluate if your hardware environment is ready to support the installation of or upgrade to System Center 2016.
 Use this information to evaluate hardware requirements (processor, RAM, and free hard drive space).
 Both minimum (min) and recommended (rec) values are provided.
 Use the information here whether you are deploying one or multiple components.

 |System Center 2012 R2 servers|Processor (min)|Processor (rec)|RAM (min)|RAM (rec)|Hard drive space (min)|Hard drive space (rec)|
 |---------------------------------|---------------------|---------------------|---------------|---------------|----------------------------|----------------------------|